cryptobadass/pqchain/index.md

 # The solution

-A new public blockchain that is quantum-resistant, high throughput, privacy by default, and regulatory friendly.
+A new public blockchain that is:

+1. quantum-resistant
+2. high throughput
+3. privacy preserving
+4. compliance

 # The goal